nl-design-system/denhaag/components/File/README.md

 # File

-A file displays a link to download an attachment and metadata about the file.
+A file displays a link to download an attachment and shows metadata about the file.

 ## When to use